The Birth of a Nation (2016)

 While watching this film, something that kept coming to my mind was how much it reminded me of 12 Years a Slave.
 While the movies were quite different from one another, they both revolved around slavery, particularly how cruel the white slaveowners could be to their African-American slaves.
 While I will compare the two movies in this review, I want to mention that 12 Years a Slave was put on a concise list of best picture candidates even before its release in 2012 (the movie did go on to win Best Picture, Best Supporting Actress, and Best Adapted Screenplay while also earning six other Oscar nominations).
-The Birth of a Nation doesn’t have nearly the fanfare and, while it might not be quite as perfect as 12 Years a Slave, it’s not really that far behind.
-It’s an incredibly moving movie that tells a story that many of us don’t know because this part of American History doesn’t receive all of the attention that maybe it should receive in some of our high school social studies programs.
-I find it ironic that 12 Years a Slave received nine Academy Award nominations while The Birth of a Nation might not earn any.
+The Birth of a Nation doesn’t have nearly the fanfare, and while it might not be quite as perfect as 12 Years a Slave, it’s not that far behind.
+It’s an incredibly moving movie that tells a story many of us don’t know because this part of American History doesn’t receive all the attention it should receive in some of our high school social studies programs.
+I find it ironic that 12 Years a Slave received nine Academy Award nominations, while The Birth of a Nation might not earn any.

 Plot 8.5/10 (I wish it were a true story rather than being based on a true story and having its director even calling it reality-based fiction)

-Character Chemistry 8.5/10 (the dynamic between Nat and Sam was great…there was less of a dynamic between Nat and other characters, such as Cherry)
+Character Chemistry 8.5/10 (the dynamic between Nat and Sam was great; there was less of a dynamic between Nat and other characters, such as Cherry)

 Acting 8.5/10 (a coming-out party for Nate Parker as well as some lesser-known actors holding their own)